juanparati/Sendinblue/README.md

 The transactional SMS allow to send SMS using the Sendinblue SMS transport.

-It is possible to register the SMS transport facade into the "config/app.php":
+I's possible to register the SMS transport facade into the "config/app.php":

         'SMS' => Juanparati\Sendinblue\Facades\SMS::class,